bmangesh115/kickstarter_analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

     Majority of the projects in the Theater-Plays category had goals of less than $10000.
-    Success rate was >70% for projects with campaign gols of <$5000.
+    Success rate was >70% for projects with campaign goal of <$5000.

 - What are some limitations of this dataset?

     The dataset does not provide insight into background of donors and specific regions within country.
-    It may help to target spefic donors in specific regions within country.
+    It may help to target specific donors in specific regions within country.
-    It might also helpful to further subcategorize plays based on genre to get insight into if particular genre of plays a had high success rate.
+    Also it might be helpful to further subcategorize plays based on genre to get insight into if particular genre of plays a had high success rate.

 - What are some other possible tables and/or graphs that we could create?